scalax/shino/README_writer.md

 val friend1DBIO = insert += friend1 // change name and age field and then insert.
 ```

 Note that the annotation has expected you to get the val of type `NameAndAge`.
-It can be either Rep[NameAndAge] or a value that is manipulated by `shino.shaped`.
+It can be either Rep[NameAndAge] or a value that is manipulated by `shinoInput.shaped`.

 [Test case](https://github.com/scalax/shino/blob/master/src/test/scala/net/scalax/shino/test/umr/writer/Test04.scala)
 &nbsp;